universetraveller/CatenaD4J/scripts/generate_bugs/README.md

 Run `./run.sh` to reproduce the whole experiment or run scripts as the usage section to reproduce partial experiment as you like.

-## Run the algorithm buggy projects other than 281 bugs
+## Run the algorithm on buggy projects other than 281 bugs
 In theory, when **metadata**, **patch** and **minimized tests (optional)** is provided, the algorithm can be applied on the given bug project.

 The current implementation is integrated with Defects4J, so we will try to apply the algorithm on other defects4j project below.